abhabongse/paxter/docs/beginner-tutorials/writing-a-first-blog-entry.rst

 .. important::

-   Everything located under the subpackage :mod:`paxter.authoring` are supplementary to but independent of the core Paxter library package.
+   Everything located under the subpackage :mod:`paxter.author` are supplementary to but independent of the core Paxter library package.
    They are provided only for convenience.

-Then we call the method :meth:`html() <paxter.authoring.document.Element.html>` on the ``paragraph`` object in order to render its content into the final HTML string.
+Then we call the method :meth:`html() <paxter.author.document.Element.html>` on the ``paragraph`` object in order to render its content into the final HTML string.